Palmy523/CMSC495-BlackJack/README.md

 4. When complete, open GitHub desktop.
 5. In the upper left hand corner click the + button.
 6. Select clone -> Palmy523 -> CMSC495-BlackJack
+7. Click the Clone button.
-7. Choose a file location to save the project.
+8. Select a file location to save the project.
+9. Click Ok.